JacobPaxton/data_science_notes/notes_v4.md

 --------------------------------------------------------------------------------
 <!-- Polished -->
 ## Time Series (TS)
+- Time-focused exploration and modeling, sometimes involving machine learning
+- Leverage TS if your analytic goal involves the time component of your data
+    * Forecast what a numerical value will be after a certain amount of time
+    * Identify anomalies in how a numerical value changed over a given period
+    * Put certain behaviors of a moving numerical value into specific categories
 ### Interpolation and Resampling
 - Fixing or adjusting TS data in order to meet various objectives
 - Interpolation: filling gaps in TS data, like sensor downtime in hourly temps